mattkerlogue/google-covid-mobility-scrape/README.md

 This is a repo to scrape the data from Google's [COVID19 community mobility reports](https://www.google.com/covid19/mobility/) using R. This code is released freely under the MIT Licence, it is provided 'as-is'.

 This project is built in R and extracts both the headline mobility comparison figures and trendline data from Google's PDFs.
+Trendline data exists in the `feature/trendlines` branch until verified.

 The trendline extraction work benefits significantly from the following work: